TranPhucVinh/C/Physical layer/File IO/FIFO/README.md

 # Fundamental concepts

-A named pipe (also known as a **FIFO** for its behavior) is an extension to the traditional pipe concept on Unix and Unix-like systems, and is one of the methods of inter-process communication (IPC).
+A **named pipe** (also known as a **FIFO** for its behavior) is an extension to the traditional pipe concept on Unix and Unix-like systems, and is used for data exchange between processes.

 ```c
 #include <sys/types.h>